Dorset (Slow Travel)

 About the Author

-Alexandra Richards was born in the tiny village of Stour Provost in picturesque north Dorset, where she lived until her mid-20s.
-Career and travel writing then took her elsewhere, but she has always kept a base in Dorset, never wanting to sever ties with the county, and spending time away has given her a new appreciation for – and (visitor’s) perspective on – the area.
-Dorset’s hold on Alex has only grown stronger with time and she is now returning to live there full time.
-Alex has explored the Dorset countryside in a variety of ways, on horseback, on foot, by bicycle and by 4×4.
+Alexandra Richards (alexandrarichards.net) lived in the tiny north Dorset village of Stour Provost until her mid-20s.
+Career and travel writing then took her elsewhere (notably Australia, for several years), but she has always kept a base in Dorset, never wanting to sever ties with the county.
+Spending time away has given her a new appreciation for – and (visitor’s) perspective on – the area.
+Dorset’s hold on Alex has only grown stronger with time and in 2019 she returned to live there full time, close to where she grew up.
+Alex has explored the Dorset countryside on horseback, on foot, by bicycle and by 4×4.
 She has a particular interest in natural history and conservation, and enjoys following the work of the Dorset Wildlife Trust.
-Having grown up in a farming community, she also has a real appreciation for Dorset’s local produce, which is some of the finest in the country.
-Alex’s local knowledge – of people, places, traditions and folklore – makes this a truly personal guide and introduces the reader to some Dorset secrets that only a local would know.
+Having grown up in a farming community, she has a real appreciation for Dorset’s local produce, which is some of the finest in the country.

 Additional InformationTable of Contents